pi-bot/arduino-tutorials/index.md

 ##1: Gaining Robot Powers.
 Bringing your Robot to Life

-1. **Let there be light!** Wire up an LED and make it blink! *What is a MicroController?*
+0. **Let there be light!** Wire up an LED and make it blink! *What is a MicroController?*
-2. **Controll your robots brightness** First steps in speaking robot (aka learning programming in C)
+1. **What is speaking robot?** First steps in coding and speaking robot (aka learning programming in C)
+2. **Controll your robots brightness** Introducing PWM and Analogue Electronics.
-3. **The machines can do your work** Let the code control brightness. *Learn first machine signals*
+3. **Change the world** Let the code control a servo.  *Learn first machine signals*
-4. **Switch on** Let humans be in control.*Learn how to make a function*
+4. **Super Powers** Do big things with little signals (aka Give your robot muscles). *Learn how to trigger from user input (e.g. a button)*
-5. **Show us your moves** Give your robot muscles. *converting data to action*
+5. **Show us your moves** Learn to co-ordinate using functions. *translate motor actions into co-ordinated movement*
-6. **Learning to move** Control high power motors.*Making changes in the world*

 ### Skill Element for Part 1

 Think about how to introduce programming 1 step at a time each lesson should add something new.

 - 00 Just upload an existing sketch and run it.
 This is enough and shows and example and how code flows from Raspberry Pi to Micro.
 - 01 Intro to coding in the IDE.
 Learn by writing english and seeing that this will not work.
 Learn that programming has a very specific syntax.
+Learn what a variable is.
+Learn how to turn digital pins on and off.
+- 02 PWM.
+Lean how code can make calculations.  e.g. A = B + C
+- 03 Servos.
+Create a map of values to angles.
+- 04 DC Motors from Button press.
+Learn actions condtional on an event (e.g. button push)
+- 05 Learn abrstaction through functions.
+Use movement functions (forward, back, turn left, turn right)  to delegate motor actions (power and time).